xenthm/tp/docs/DeveloperGuide.md

 #### Gson De/serialization
 Instead of using the default deserializers provided by `Gson`, this project defines custom ones.
-This enables us to perform checks on the key-value pairs in the data file every step of the way, providing detailed and relevant information in the event deserialization is not successful.
-The following is a code snippet showcasing the checks performed during the deserialization of data.
+This enables us to perform validity checks, via the `CommandValidator` class, on the key-value pairs in the data file every step of the way, providing detailed and relevant information in the event deserialization is not successful.
+The following is a code snippet showcasing some of the checks performed during the deserialization of data.
 ```
 @Override
 public MangaList deserialize(JsonElement json, Type typeOfMangaList, JsonDeserializationContext context)